 Also, was Judy the only one home at the time of his disappearance?
-I know she had a live-in boyfriend, named Curt Campbell.
+She was living with her boyfriend at the time of Kelly’s disappearance, after all.
 The information available is extremely limited since the local news doesn’t seem to archive any of their stories.
-All I can seem to find is statements from Judy, where she says other people told her this or that… But I can’t find where any of those people were ever actually questioned by the police.
-It’s easy to go around saying “so and so told me this”… if that’s true, why didn’t they go talk to the police about it?
+All I can seem to find is statements from Judy, where she says other people told her this or that… It’s easy to say “so and so told me this”… but did they tell the police about it?
 I did manage to locate the email addresses of two separate individuals claiming to be Kelly’s cousins.
 I sent emails to both.. neither of them replied.
 I didn’t have any better luck reaching out to the Help Find Kelly Facebook page either…

 I know that Judy accused Kelly’s father, Bobby of taking Kelly but he was apparently cleared as a suspect.
 I haven’t seen his name mentioned anywhere as being a person of interest.
 This is another topic that I’ve seen contradictory information about.
 One article claimed that Bobby was living at the home of Judy’s parents in Breathitt County, Ky at the time of Kelly’s disappearance and another article claimed he was living in Madison County, Ky at the time.
 There were also rumors that Kelly had been kidnapped and taken to Florida, along with a few reported sightings.
 Per Judy, one of his school teachers had told her at one point that a school district in Florida had called and requested his school and medical records.
 Unfortunately, a fire has since destroyed most of the schools’ records, so none of this information could be verified.
-I have trouble with this, because why would they tell Judy but not call the police?
-There have been a few reported sightings in Florida, but nothing was ever considered to be credible.
-I’m not even sure who would have taken him to Florida, since his father was living in Kentucky at the time of his disappearance, and remained there until his death.
+There have been a few reported sightings in Florida, as well as Arkansas but none were considered to be credible.

 There was an article/video released in 2018 regarding Kelly’s disappearance by WHAS11.
 They keep saying that he vanished from Hazard, which is in a completely different county than Mousie/Larkslane.